yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 steps.
 But the whole point of _Chef_ is to make your system predictable, to summarize everything what's needed for its operation in one place, and to eradicate manual intervention.

-Notice how we added lots of configuration details in the “The Full Installation” chapter, uploaded the updated `node.json` file to the system, and then just _ran the same command_ as previously. _Chef_ discovered it needs to update the `elasticsearch.yml` file, did so, and restarted the ElasticSearch process to pick up the new configuration.
+Notice how we added lots of configuration details in “The Full Installation” chapter, uploaded the updated `node.json` file to the system, and then just _ran the same command_ as previously. _Chef_ discovered it needs to update the `elasticsearch.yml` file, did so, and restarted the Elasticsearch process to pick up the new configuration.
 This pattern of “update, sync, run, repeat” is very powerful, because it takes manual fiddling and “hacking” out of the process;
 once you got it right, it will be right for every future system provisioned from the same code.

-The same applies for changes in the cookbook: when the ElasticSearch cookbook is updated at _GitHub_, the `bootstrap` script will fetch the changes, and the next `chef-solo` run will reflect them on the system.
+The same applies for changes in the cookbook: when the Elasticsearch cookbook is updated at _GitHub_, the `bootstrap` script will fetch the changes, and the next `chef-solo` run will reflect them on the system.

 The second thing to notice is **how powerful is a tool like _Chef_**.
 We didn't paid too much attention to _Chef_ specifics, but let's